-We’re kicking off the Story Book Advent today with my favourite Christmas book, movie and memory from my childhood and one that my children are quickly picking up on The Snowman [affiliate link] by Raymond Briggs.
+Today we are featuring a simple craft and learning activity with my favourite Christmas book, movie and memory from my childhood and one that my children are quickly picking up on The Snowman by Raymond Briggs.
 If you haven’t read the story it’s set around Christmas time and is the tale of a little boy who builds a snowman that magically comes to life and they go on adventures.
 The book is a lovely tale with cartoon strip type drawings as well as words, however the movie – although short – is told mostly through music and animation, in our countdown to Christmas it’s one of our favourite things to sit down and watch the movie together as a family and it is a must for Christmas Eve.

 To bring the book alive as part of the Story Book Advent we first got create and then got learning with our own snowmen.
 We made snowmen skittles, a snowball bowling ball and worked on number bonds to 10 through our activity.